sukmaajidigital/Speech-Recognition-python/README.md

 - Speech-to-text conversion using Google's Speech Recognition API.
 - Text-to-speech conversion using Google's Text-to-Speech API.
-- Response generation using the GPT-J model from Hugging Face.
+- Response generation using the GEMINI model.
-- Local model loading and inference using the `transformers` library.

 ## Requirements